Olliekse/student-dashboard/README.md

 4. **Open your browser** and navigate to http://localhost:5173/student-dashboard/

+### Deployment Base URL

+This project is configured to run from `/student-dashboard/` (e.g., https://olliekse.github.io/student-dashboard/).
+The `BASE_URL` environment variable is used internally for axios requests to correctly resolve paths for deployed assets and mock JSON files.

 ### Available Scripts

 | Command         | What it does              | Why you care             |